 Since wash off products are not on your skin for very long, you might wonder if the ingredients are really that important?

 Well, yes, but maybe not as important as some people might want you to believe.
-You can find soaps and scrubs with oatmeal, expensive essential oil blends, infused oils, and botanical blends with descriptions telling you how these ingredients will solve your skin care problems.
-If you are buying a product for its therapeutic ingredients (oatmeal to soothe skin, for example), wouldn’t it be better used in a product that sticks around for a while?
+You can find soaps and scrubs with salts and muds, expensive essential oil blends, infused oils, and botanical blends with descriptions telling you how these ingredients will solve your skin care problems.
+If you are buying a product for its therapeutic ingredients (essential oils that soothe skin, for example), wouldn’t it be better used in a product that sticks around for a while?

 If you love the essential oil blend, visual appearance of the soap, or even how it lathers or exfoliates, by all means, buy the product.
 Just be aware that wash off products don’t stick around.
-Would you find a better or more cost effective solution with a leave on product?
+Would you find a better or more cost-effective solution if that ingredient sticks around?
+Would a leave on product be a better choice?

 Leave on products are created to stay on your skin and are often formulated to absorb into the top layers of your skin quickly (lotions) or dry down on your skin rapidly (fragrance sprays).

 I’d like to take just a quick pause here to discuss the elephant in the room.